silenNH/Twitter_Sentiment_Analysis/README.md

 topic=Bitcoin
 ```

-Start the applications with the following commands:
+Start the applications with the following command:
 ```bash
 sudo docker-compose up
 ```